Share this job:

 ⛔️ AIG are no longer taking applications for this job.

 American International Group, Inc. (AIG) is a leading global insurance organization.
-Building on 100 years of experience, today AIG member companies provide a wide range of property casualty insurance, life insurance, retirement solutions, and other financial services to customers in more than 80 countries and jurisdictions.
-These diverse offerings include products and services that help businesses and individuals protect their assets, manage risks and provide for retirement security.
+AIG member companies provide a wide range of property casualty insurance in approximately 70 countries and jurisdictions.
+These diverse offerings include products and services that help businesses and individuals protect their assets and manage risks.

 General Insurance is a leading provider of insurance products and services for commercial and personal insurance customers.
 It includes one of the world’s most far-reaching property casualty networks.
 General Insurance offers a broad range of products to customers through a diversified, multichannel distribution network.